 Evapolar is an effective and eco-friendly personal air cooler.
 It uses its own patented fibers in the construction of the cooler that, unlike cellulose filters in other climate equipment, don’t spread mold and bacteria.
 Among other benefits:

 - It’s silent.
 Evapolar makes no more noise than a lightbulb, so you can have it running silently while you sleep.
+This is how you cool your body temperature at night

 - It’s safe for your health.
 Evapolar doesn’t blow a stream of cold air at you, so your body won’t be shocked by the stark contrast in temperature.